10 Most Anti-Inflammatory Foods You Should Eat

 What is the bottom line?

-Even if you have low levels of inflammation, it can cause disease.
-Eating the right types of foods that contain lots of antioxidants can help to keep your inflammation at acceptable levels.
+Eating the right types of foods that contain lots of antioxidants can help protect your cells healthy and support a healthy inflammation response, so you can age healthy.

 1. https://www.ncbi.nlm.nih.gov/pubmed/22111516, Effect of blueberry ingestion on natural killer cell counts, oxidative stress, and inflammation prior to and after 2.5 h of running, 2011 Dec;36(6):976-84. doi: 10.1139/h11-120.
 Epub 2011 Nov 23